Sunflower Bean

 Sunflower Bean is an American rock band from Glen Head, New York and Brooklyn founded in 2013.
 The band consists of Julia Cumming (bass, lead vocals), Nick Kivlen (guitars, backing vocals), and Olive Faber (drums).
-Their most recent album Headful of Sugar was released in May 2022.
+Their most recent album Mortal Primetime was released in April 2025.

 Career

 Kivlen and Faber were childhood acquaintances who both enrolled at North Shore High School in Glen Head, New York in 2009.
 They initially collaborated when Olive briefly subbed for the drummer in Turnip King, the band for which Nick was the bassist.
 By early 2013, the two began to create their own original music, practising and writing in Faber's basement.
 The name of their new band apparently came about due to Kivlen's obsession with sunflower seeds alongside Faber's concurrent love of coffee and coffee beans.
 The Manhattan-based Cumming, who had been performing in the band Supercute! along with Rachel Trachtenburg since 2009, met Faber and Kivlen at an early Sunflower Bean show; she agreed to join the band as bassist in August 2013, as Supercute! was dissolving.
 In the following year, the band moved from Long Island to Bushwick, Brooklyn, becoming active in the borough's thriving "DIY" scene, even as they felt ambivalent about much of the scene's aesthetic.